tuaminen/PIN2DMD-id4/README.md

 TODO	in memory of donald mcmillin
 TODO	free play

-tutki allaolevat
+CHECK these
 OK		<score>

 ?
 CREDIT 1/2
 buggy	CREDIT x
-TODO 	CREDIT x 1/2  onko tätä?
+TODO 	CREDIT x 1/2  //is this done?

 -------------------------------------------------------------------------------